-Click Dashboard → Replication Statistics to display and monitor replication statistics for one (or more) containers, and one (or more) peer DR Series systems selected in the Replication Filter pane.
-Depending on the configured settings, you can monitor and display replication statistics for:
+Click Dashboard $\rightarrow$ Replication Statistics to display and monitor replication statistics for one (or more) containers, and one (or more) peer DR Series systems selected in the Replication Filter pane.
+Depending upon the configured settings, you can monitor and display replication statistics for:

 - All containers

 - One or more specific containers

-- · One or more peer DR Series systems
+- One or more peer DR Series systems

-The Replication Filter pane contains 10 Headers check boxes that you can select to display replication statistics for the container(s) or other peer DR Series system(s) you select in Container Filter.
+The Replication Filter pane contains 10 Headers check boxes that when selected display replication statistics for the container(s) or other peer DR Series system(s) you select in Container Filter.